dh1tw/remoteRotator/readme.md

 3. Azimuth/Elevation maximum value
 4. Azimuth Mechanical stop

-These metadata enhance the rotators view (e.g. showing overlap) in the web interface and can also help to limit for example the rotators range if it does not support full 360°.
+The metadata enriches the rotator representation in the web interface for example by colorizing the rotator range or indicating the mechanical stop.

 Usage:
   remoteRotator server lan [flags]